Identifying Distributional Perspective Differences from Colingual Groups: Related Work

-\paragraph{Argumentation} \newcite{chen2019seeing} release a dataset of claims, perspectives and evidence and propose the task of substantiated perspective discovery where, given a claim, a system is expected to discover a diverse set of well-corroborated perspectives that take a stance with respect to the claim.
-Different interests, cultural backgrounds, and socializations make people disagree on taking a certain course of action.
-In argumentation, \textit{Framing} is used to emphasize a specific aspect of a controversial topic. \newcite{ajjour-etal-2019-modeling} introduce frame identification, which is the task of splitting a set of arguments into non-overlapping frames.
-While both these work deal with different perspectives or frames about arguments(again in only English) , our work focuses on them from a cultural point of view.
-We are interested in understanding the difference in cultural perspectives or framing.
+\paragraph{Argumentation} In argumentation, \textit{Framing} is used to emphasize a specific aspect of a controversial topic. \newcite{ajjour-etal-2019-modeling} introduce frame identification, which is the task of splitting a set of arguments into non-overlapping frames. \newcite{chen2019seeing} also release a dataset of claims, perspectives and evidence and propose the task of substantiated perspective discovery where, given a claim, a system is expected to discover a diverse set of well-corroborated perspectives that take a stance with respect to the claim.
+Different interests, cultural and cultural backgrounds diverge people from on taking a certain course of action.
+While both works deal with different perspectives about arguments in English, our work focuses on identifying the differences from a cross-lingual point of view.